Pitrified/laife/README.md

 - [x] : Swap player and world queue control, the player sends requests to the world to do some action, and the world answers with the result
-    - [ ] : Formalize the player and world interaction
+    - [x] : Formalize the player and world interaction
+    - [ ] : Make the list of possible player actions
 - [ ] : Map of the world with entities:
     - [x] : Different buildings
     - [ ] : Different terrain